Sell your Home or Keep it and Rent it Out?

 2. Management fees will take part of your profits.
 In many cases, management and leasing fees can make the difference between positive cash flow (money left over after all expenses) and negative cash flow.
 Be sure you know your true numbers going into the decision.
 The management company you hire should be able to go over your numbers with you to give you a realistic idea of your costs and potential income.

-It is very possible to become wealthy owning rental properties.
+It is very possible to become wealthy over time by owning rental properties.
 There are plenty of horror stories from people who have done it wrong or let one bad experience take them out of the game.
-If you’re thinking about renting, don’t just listen to your uncle’s brother’s cousin who had a tenant poke holes into the wall.
+If you’re thinking about renting, don’t just listen to your uncle’s brother’s cousin who had a tenant poke holes in the wall.
 Talk to those of us who love the business and have committed to it for the long term.

-Do you have questions about renting your home?
-If so, contact me here.
-Renting your property may be a way to not only keep from losing money on your home, but a way to save for your retirement in the long run!
+Let me know if you have questions about renting out your home.
+Renting your property may not only prevent a financial loss when you sell, but may provide a way to save for your retirement as well!

 This post has No Comments | Would you like to leave a comment?